This post was originally written in 2017 but has been updated in 2018 with more information about the unique animals in Costa Rica.

 But don’t underestimate these smart little buggers!
 They have adapted to their environment and camouflaged themselves so well, that seeing them in the wild is not an easy task.
-Luckily, we spent quite a bit of our time in Costa Rica away from the tourist trails and closer to the animals’ natural habitat, probably increasing our chances of spotting these awesome unique and exotic Costa Rica animals.
-So here are some of my favourites!
+Luckily, we spent quite a bit of our time in Costa Rica away from the tourist trails and close to the animals’ natural habitat, probably increasing our chances of spotting these awesome unique and exotic Costa Rica animals.
+So here are some of our favourites!

-Mantled Howler Monkey
+1. Mantled Howler Monkey

-They spend majority of their days resting and sleeping and seem to be most active in early evenings.
+They spend the majority of their days resting and sleeping and seem to be most active in early evenings.
 Don’t worry about keeping an eye out for these guys, you’ll hear them before you see them.
 They are most prevalent in rural areas with lots of trees and vegetation.

-White Headed Capuchin Monkey
+2. White-Headed Capuchin Monkey

 These tree living

 The pizote is a member of the raccoon family and despite the fact that it doesn’t look like your typical North American raccoon, it certainly possesses a lot of the same behavioural qualities.
-Pizotes range between 30 and 70cm in length, but weigh only about 2-8kgs.
-Despite their small frame, they have strong jaws and sharp teeth and, just like their North American cousin, can be often found digging for food in garbage bins.
+Pizotes range between 30 and 70cm in length but weigh only about 2-8kgs.
+Despite their small frame, they have strong jaws and sharp teeth and, just like their North American cousin, can often be found digging for food in garbage bins.

-He’s cute isn’t he?
+He’s cute, isn’t he?

-While toucans inhabit majority of the South and Central American continent, this specific type is particularly popular on the Caribbean side of Costa Rica.
-They are not easy to spot in the wild, but I loved that we got a chance to see one of these when we made a stop at the Las Pumas Rescue Center near Liberia.
+While toucans inhabit the majority of the South and Central American continent, this specific type is particularly popular on the Caribbean side of Costa Rica.
+They are not easy to spot in the wild, but we loved that we got a chance to see one of these when we made a stop at the Las Pumas Rescue Center near Liberia.

 This little guy was once kept as a pet in a Costa Rican home.
 When he grew up and started showing his wild side his owners gave him up to the Las Pumas Rescue Center where he is based to this day.

-Nothing beats seeing some of these awesome animals in the wild, but if luck isn’t on your side during your travels throughout Costa Rica, be sure to stop by the Las Pumas Rescue Center located on the Interamerican Highways on the way to Liberia for a chance to see the Toucan, the Ocelot and a few other unique Costa Rican animals.
+Nothing beats seeing some of these awesome animals in the wild, but if luck isn’t on your side during your travels throughout Costa Rica, be sure to stop by the Las Pumas Rescue Center located on the Inter American Highways on the way to Liberia for a chance to see the Toucan, the Ocelot and a few other unique Costa Rican animals.